tj309c/Stock_Platform/README.md

 COINBASE_API_PASSWORD = "your_coinbase_password"  # if required

 Important notes & troubleshooting:
-- Coinbase Cloud keys (often starting with `organizations/...`) are not the same as "classic" API keys — CCXT may not support organization-style keys for authenticated access.
-If you see 401 Unauthorized errors or `coinbasepro` returns 503s, consider creating a **classic API key+secret+passphrase** for CCXT, or use the official Coinbase Cloud SDK if you must use organization keys.
+ - Organization-style keys (often starting with `organizations/...`) are not the same as "classic" API keys — CCXT may not support organization-style keys for some exchanges.
+If you see 401/403 errors or unexpected responses, consider creating a **classic API key+secret+passphrase** for use with CCXT or consult the official exchange SDK to use organization-style keys.
 - If you paste a multi-line PEM into `COINBASE_API_SECRET`, make sure to use triple-quoted TOML strings to avoid parsing errors, or use the helper script `scripts/convert_pem_secret_to_toml.py` to automatically convert it to a TOML multiline block.

-Fallback & operational guidance if Coinbase access fails:
+Fallback & operational guidance if exchange access fails:
 -----------------------------------------------------
 - If Coinbase connectivity or auth still fails (401/403/503), you can keep using public data sources that are already integrated and supported:
-    - CCXT public exchanges (e.g. `kraken`, `binance`) will still provide price tickers and OHLCV data as a reliable fallback.
+    - CCXT public exchanges (e.g. `kraken`) will still provide price tickers and OHLCV data as a reliable fallback.
     - CoinGecko (free API) and yfinance provide robust fallback data for crypto and equities respectively.
 - Recommended operational approach:
     1. Prefer classic Coinbase API keys for CCXT (plain secret) if CCXT authenticated features are required.
-    2. If you must use Coinbase Cloud keys, use `scripts/test_coinbase_cloud.py` with the JSON key and consult Coinbase Cloud docs for exact JWT claims and key permissions.
+    2. If you must use organization-style exchange keys (e.g., Coinbase Cloud), use the vendor-provided SDK or the helper scripts (if available) and consult the exchange docs for exact JWT claims and key permissions.
-    3. If authentication continues to fail, use the public fallback sources (Kraken/Binance/CoinGecko) as the main source for your crypto data pipelines and notify the team to revisit Coinbase integration later.
+    3. If authentication continues to fail, use the public fallback sources (Kraken/CoinGecko) as the main source for your crypto data pipelines and notify the team to revisit Coinbase/Binance integration later.
     4. The repo includes `scripts/check_secrets_format.py` and `scripts/convert_pem_secret_to_toml.py` to help detect and fix common paste/formatting mistakes.

 How to create a classic Coinbase API key (manual/UI steps):